-Athletic Training Statement Fall 2022:
+HRSC Athletic Training Fall 2023 Newsletter Statement:

-As a reminder to contact the Certified Athletic Trainer on site via phone at 757-567-5483 as soon as possible to have the patient properly evaluated.
+As a reminder to contact the Certified Athletic Trainer on site the phone number is 757-567-5483 to have the patient evaluated for any injury that may occur at the complex.
 Please note that Athletic Trainers are scheduled to be on site only during peak hours.
-Therefore, if there is not an ATC present at the time of injury and symptoms warrant, please go to the ER for immediate care.
+Therefore, if there is not an ATC present at the time of injury and symptoms warrant, please go to the ER or urgent care for immediate care.